 All responses are formatted as described in the PJL reference manuals, using a carriage return and line feed ending each line, ending with a form feed.

 PJL commands which are currently not implemented

 |@PJL DMINFO ASCIIHEX||AppSocket returns the empty result "?" and does not attempt to interpret this command|

 |@PJL USTATUS PAGE ON||AppSocket does not currently emulate page printing or page status, so we ignore this command|

 About printer emulations

-The RPM user interface launches a utility which queries your printer, in order to provide similar responses.
+The RPM user interface launches a utility that queries your printer to provide similar responses.

 How to configure AppSocket